lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 {{< figure src="tragopogon_polyploidy.png">}}

-*Tragopogon miscellus* are 'allopolyploid' plants (multiple sets of chromosomes, some from another species) that formed repeatedly during the past 80 years following the introduction of three diploid species from Europe to the US.
+*Tragopogon miscellus* (goatsbeards) are 'allopolyploid' plants (multiple sets of chromosomes, some from another species) that formed repeatedly during the past 80 years following the introduction of three diploid species from Europe to the US.
 This new species has become established in the wild and reproduces on its own.
 The crossbreeding process that we have used to make new fruits and crops more generally exploits polyploidy (e.g. cultivated strawberries) to enhance susceptibility to selection for desired traits.

 Source: ([Soltis *et al.*, 2004](https://academic.oup.com/biolinnean/article-abstract/82/4/485/2643081)).